Jason Margerum

 In July 2024, the US Senate Energy and Natural Resources Committee received strong bipartisan support for the Energy Permitting Reform Act (EPRA) of 2024, sponsored by Chairman Joe Manchin (I-WV) and Ranking Member John Barrasso (R-WY).
 This legislation, which will narrow the scope of review and streamline the approval process for infrastructure projects, advanced out of committee fewer than two weeks after it was introduced because lawmakers recognized how it is poised to play a critical role in supporting robust domestic energy development across the country - and ensuring good opportunities for our members.

 We submitted the letter below with more than 2,300 signatures to congressional leadership in November 2024 supporting this critical bill.
-We will continue to collect signatures in anticipation of legislative discussions in the coming year.
+We will continue to collect signatures in anticipation of further legislative discussions.

 Dear [Official]:

-I stand with Pipeliners Local 798, a trades union representing the nation’s most skilled and dedicated industry craftsmen, in supporting Chairman Joe Manchin and Ranking Member John Barrasso's sponsored Energy Permitting Reform Act (EPRA) of 2024.
+I stand with Pipeliners Local 798, a trades union representing the nation’s most skilled and dedicated industry craftsmen, in supporting Chairman Joe Manchin and Ranking Member John Barrasso's sponsored Energy Permitting Reform Act (EPRA).
 This legislation, which has already received strong bipartisan support, provides much-needed transparency and efficiency to a permitting system that has long been dogged with unnecessary and costly red tape.

 As we have seen too many times, delays in infrastructure permitting increases costs, threatens jobs and halts critical economic activity in our communities.
 To be more specific, the current system's inefficiencies have costed billions of dollars in investments and tens of thousands of U.S. jobs - many of which belong to the men and women of the United Association who have played a central role in building America's infrastructure network.

-I support the common-sense provisions outlined in the Energy Permitting Reform Act of 2024 for the following specific reasons:
+I support the common-sense provisions outlined in the Energy Permitting Reform Act for the following specific reasons:

 • Accelerates leasing and permitting decisions for energy projects on federal lands, helping to eliminate duplicative permit requirements and avoid long delays on critical project approvals;